hzhreal/HTOS/README.md

 # HTOS
-A discord bot with tons of functionalities that can handle PS4 saves using a jailbroken PS4.
+A Discord bot and app with tons of functionalities that can handle PS4 saves using a jailbroken PS4.

 ## Purposes
 - Resign encrypted saves (both with or without replacing the decrypted contents, also known as encrypting)